 Students interested in the Fellows program: Faculty Mentor profiles can be found in the column to the left, listed by institution.

 The National Institutes of Health Idaho INBRE (IDeA Networks of Biomedical Research Excellence) grant provides funds for undergraduate and graduate students to do research with the goal of educating the next generation of researchers for Idaho’s industries and universities.
-In the fall of 2022, we will be seeking research faculty from Idaho INBRE network institutions to serve as Mentors for the Summer 2023 INBRE Undergraduate Fellowship Program.
-If you are interested in being a Summer Undergraduate Fellows Mentor in 2023, contact Ashley in the INBRE office, 208-885-5373 or ashley@uidaho.edu.
+In the fall of 2023, we will be seeking research faculty from Idaho INBRE network institutions to serve as Mentors for the Summer 2024 INBRE Undergraduate Fellowship Program.
+If you are interested in being a Summer Undergraduate Fellows Mentor in 2024, please click on the green “Become an INBRE Mentor” button below and complete/submit the form.
+If you’re already a Mentor and wish to update your Mentor Profile, please email Ashley at ashley@uidaho.edu.

 Benefits of being an INBRE Fellow Mentor